f1se4/portfolio/md/dashboard/dashboard.md

 #### views.py

 Views are the first objects to be called.
-Here sample of the first page, and quick look to security wrapper, and also server error handlers where you could personalize them at your own.
+Below you will find sample of the views page, quick look to security wrapper, and also server error handlers where you could personalize them at your own.

-Login class and view are pre-defined, and you only need a bit of html/css to re-use and adapt to your web theme.
+Login class view is pre-defined, and you only need to use a bit of html/css to re-use and adapt to your web theme.

 ```python
 def initial_page(request):